Samfox2/homebridge-domotiga/README.md

 * "valueTemperature": Domotiga device value no. of temperature in °C (required for "TempHygroMeter")
 * "valueHumidity": Domotiga device value no. of humidity in % (optional for "TempHygroMeter")
 * "valueAirPressure": Domotiga device value no. of air pressure in hPa (optional EVE characteristic for "TempHygroMeter")
+* "valueAirQuality":  Domotiga device value no. of the air quality VOC (required for "AirQualitySensor")
 * "valueContact":  Domotiga device value no. of the contact (required for "Contact")
 * "valueSwitch":   Domotiga device value no. of the switch (required for "Switch")
 * "valueOutlet":   Domotiga device value no. of the outlet (required for "Outlet")